Zekiye Keskin Şatır

-Zekiye Keskin Şatır (born 10 June 1976 in Istanbul) is a Turkish athlete competing in archery.
-She is coached by Cumhur Yavaş and is a member of İzmir Metropolitan Municipality Sport Club.
+Zekiye Keskin Şatır (born 10 June 1976 in Istanbul) is a Turkish Olympic archer.
+Her coach Cumhur Yavaş and is a member of the İzmir Metropolitan Municipality Sport Club.

 2004 Summer Olympics

 Keskin Şatır represented Turkey at the 2004 Summer Olympics.
 She placed 25th in the women's individual ranking round with a 72-arrow score of 631.
-In the first round of elimination, she faced 40th-ranked Wiebke Nulle of Germany.
+In the first round of elimination, she faced 40th-ranked Wiebke Nulle from Germany.
 Keskin Şatır defeated Nulle, winning in a 10–7 tie-breaker after tying 135 in the 18-arrow match to advance to the round of 32.
-In that round, she faced Evangelia Psarra of Greece, losing to the 8th-ranked archer 163–161 in the regulation 18 arrows.
+In that round, she faced Evangelia Psarra from Greece, losing to the 8th-ranked archer 163–161 in the regulation 18 arrows.
 Keskin Şatır finished 17th in women's individual archery.
 She was also a member of the 10th-place Turkish women's archery team.

 Keskin Şatır participated at the 2005 Mediterranean Games in Almería, Spain ranking 11th place.
 With the Turkish team, she won silver medal.